siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Power of pulles and pushes are applied on both units get hit and units fire them.

 When pulls and pushes hit units, both the unit fire them and the unit get hit are pulled or pushed, and the strength is based on their mass, lighter ships are affected more than heavy ships.

+## push_pull_waves_force_hit_per_tick
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Bullets of pulles and pushes apply their force effect every tick even if they did it to a target before.

+Pull and push bullets will apply their force effect as long as they are touching an enemy, even if they have been hit before.

+## phase_bomb_no_delay
+> tags: gameplayImpact
+> info: Phase bomb has no arm delay.

+Phase Bombs will skip their 1.75-second arm delay and immediately fly towards their target.

 ## missiles_retargeting
 > tags: gameplayImpact